Looking for new SEO trends to follow for 2022?

 - Create FAQ sections in your in depth guides to target keywords found from above tools

-- Consider creating “Actions for Google assistant” and “custom skills for Alexa” (actions & skills here are simple programs that help these voice-enabled devices to interact with your content or app more efficiently) to help you in voice search optimization for 2019.
+- Consider creating “Actions for Google assistant” and “custom skills for Alexa” (actions & skills here are simple programs that help these voice-enabled devices to interact with your content or app more efficiently) to help you in voice search optimization.

 - Make sure to include the sources from where the information you’ve mentioned in your articles are collected.
 This will help voice searchers to afterwards check into that website for more information.
 Most preferably, in the format “According to Wikipedia or NYTimes.com” etc.